hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 ## Note
-If you find any bugs, create a new issue on Github or DM me in Discord.
+If you find any bugs, create a new issue on Github or DM me on Discord: `Cao Minh#1185`.

 ## Live DRC Points Calculator
 (formerly known as RealTimeDRCPointsDisplayer)
 An user interface application that displays in-game information and calculates DRC points for you during your run or your replay.

-## Version 2.0.1
+## Version 2.1
-Update UI and data url
+- Data can now be loaded locally only.
+This means you can skip the data downloading process.
+You can toggle this option in settings.
+- Application now starts at the center of the screen
+- Graphical updates

 ## Supports
 This tool works for native (not modified or patched except [THCrap](https://www.thpatch.net/wiki/Touhou_Patch_Center) ) maingames and GFW.